pushparajsamant/Todoey-iOS13/README.md

 # Todoey ✓

-Demonstrates the usage of Realm in a Swift Project
+Demonstrates the usage of CoreData in a Swift Project